 Conversations from the North: Scholars of many disciplines and inhabitants of many places in dialogue with one another, with animals and plants, and with the land

-The International Academic Conference will be held immediately after the Forum in the King's College Conference Centre, located within the King's College Campus, Old Aberdeen.
-It will begin on the afternoon of Sunday, 27 August and continue over the following two days, 28 and 29 August.
+The International Academic Conference was held immediately after the Forum in the King's College Conference Centre, located within the King's College Campus, Old Aberdeen.
+It started on the afternoon of Sunday, 27 August and continued over the following two days, 28 and 29 August.

 What do we mean by the Arctic, or the circumpolar North?
 Is it a particular region of the earth’s surface, above a certain latitude?
 Is it defined by climate, such as extremes of winter cold?
 Is it a function of the dominant vegetation of the tundra or taiga, with its associated fauna, or the permanently or seasonally icebound oceans with their populations of fish and marine mammals?
 It may be all of these things.
 But from the point of view of the people who live there, the North is – in the first place – a conversation, or rather a tangled web of concurrent conversations that weave into and around one another.
 Like all conversations, they flow; spinning here and there into topics like eddies in a stream.
 Critically, these conversations are not limited to human participants.
 On the contrary, the world itself is understood by northern inhabitants as a medley of voices that are continually in dialogue with one another, including those of animals and plants, of the wind and weather, of celestial and terrestrial phenomena, and of the land itself.
 As inhabitants of a world in which everything is suspended in movement, people have always journeyed from place to place as their conversations have proceeded from topic to topic.

-In this conference, we will consider how northern scholarship can join these conversations and carry them forward into broader terrains of intellectual engagement.
-In so doing, we will challenge dominant paradigms of research in both the natural and the social sciences, above all by calling into question the very separation of the world of nature from that of human society which underwrites the distinction between these two branches of scientific inquiry.
-In its place we will seek to forge a new practice of interdisciplinary research, done in collaboration with northern residents and on their terms, which recognises that every discipline is itself an ongoing conversation, or a way of knowing, rather than a compartment within an overarching, hierarchically organised system of knowledge.
-Conversations from the North will, then, help to generate a science that is more open-ended, responsive to environmental variation and respectful of the wisdom of inhabitants.
+This conference considered how northern scholarship can join these conversations and carry them forward into broader terrains of intellectual engagement.
+In so doing, it challenged dominant paradigms of research in both the natural and the social sciences, above all by calling into question the very separation of the world of nature from that of human society which underwrites the distinction between these two branches of scientific inquiry.
+In its place the conference sought to forge a new practice of interdisciplinary research, done in collaboration with northern residents and on their terms, which recognised that every discipline is itself an ongoing conversation, or a way of knowing, rather than a compartment within an overarching, hierarchically organised system of knowledge.
+Conversations from the North aimed to help generate a science that is more open-ended, responsive to environmental variation and respectful of the wisdom of inhabitants.

 - 14.00-14.30: Conference opening event